-The sawmill shall be locked out to protect against accidental or inadvertent operation when such operation could cause injury to personnel.
+The equipment shall be locked out to protect against accidental or inadvertent operation when such operation could cause injury to personnel.
 Do not attempt to operate any switch or valve bearing a lock.

-LOCKOUT PROCEDURES MUST BE USED DURING:
+LOCKOUT PROCEDURES MUST BE USED DURING, BUT NOT LIMITED TO:

+- Changing or adjusting blades

+- Unjamming operations

+- Cleaning

+- Mechanical repair

+- Electrical maintenance

-Changing or adjusting blades Electrical maintenance Unjamming operations Retrieval of tools/parts from work area Cleaning Activities where guards or electrical panel Mechanical repair guard is open or removed
+- Retrieval of tools/parts from work area

+- Activities where guards or electrical panel quard is open or removed